cj1128/ctci-review/README.md

 > Assume you have a method isSubstring which checks if one string is a substring of another.
 Given two strings, s1 and s2, write code to check if s2 is a rotation of s1 using only one call to isSubstring(e.g., 'waterbottle' is a rotation of 'erbottlewat').

 O(N): If s2 is a rotation of s1, it must be a substring if s1+s1.

+## Chapter 2 - Linked Lists

+### 2.1 Remove Dups

+> Write code to remove duplicates from an unsorted linked list.
+How would you solve this problem if a temporary buffer is not allowed?

+O(N): Use a Set and one traversal
+O(N^2): For each node, check remaining nodes for duplication

+### 2.2 Return Kth to Last

+> Implement an algorithm to find the kth to last element of a singly linked list.

+If we know the size of the linked list, then this problem is too trivial to be a test.
+So we can be sure that we don't know the size.

+We defined k such that passing k = 1 would return the last element, k = 2 would return the second to last element, and so on.

+O(N): One traversal with recursive
+O(N): One traversal with two pointers